dirkjabl/examples/bricker/weatherstation/README.md

 * Barometer Bricklet
 * Humidity Bricklet
 * Ambient Light Bricklet
+* [Temperature Bricklet optional]

-The temperature is readout from the Barometer Bricklet.
+The temperature is readout from the Barometer Bricklet, if no Temperature Bricklet is connected.

 The application prints out all messages on the LCD Bricklet.
 The lines have following informations: